emmy-zhang/cs252-FinalProj/README.md

 Emmy Zhang zhan2235@purdue.edu

 ## Description:
-A 2D two-player fighting game (inspired by Nidhogg), where the two players try to go in opposite directions.
-The player who reaches the final destination wins.
+A two-player fighting game, where the two players try to jump on each other to score the most number of points in 60 seconds.

 ## Technologies used
 HTML5, Melon.js, Node.js, Heroku